Cap Penalties

 Jadarian Price, RB, Seattle

-We wrote a full piece on Price (linked in the related-articles section).
+We have a full piece on Price.
 The short version is that Price is going at 1.05 in 1QB and 1.06 in Superflex, and the depth chart he landed in supports a 2.05 valuation.

 Kenneth Walker III is signed through 2027 and is 26.
 Zach Charbonnet is the change-of-pace and is entering year four with a real role.
 Price is the third back.
 Third backs do not return first-round rookie value.